Who is a “Mandatory Reporter”?

 If a victim wants to file a formal report, who do they contact?

-- To pursue a formal university complaint, a victim will be referred to the Title IX Coordinator or to the Office of Student Conduct and Community Standards.
+- To pursue a formal university complaint, a victim should be referred to the Title IX Coordinator or to the Office of Student Conduct and Community Standards.

-- For criminal complaints, the victim will be referred to the WUPD or WUSMPS.
+- For criminal complaints, the victim should be referred to the WUPD or WUSMPS.

 How can I best support a victim?